informalsystems/hermes/guide/src/query_packet.md

 }
 ```

-# Packet Acknowledgments
+## Packet Acknowledgments

-The `query packet acknowledgments` can be used to query the sequence numbers of all packets that have been acknowledged.
+Use the `query packet acknowledgments` command to query the sequence numbers of all packets that have been acknowledged.

 ```shell
 USAGE: